December 1, 2021

 In the event a published work is found to be in violation of publication ethics, the Association of Symbolic Logic shall follow the procedure above.
-Sanctions issued by the Committee on Publications in addition to those above may also include, but are not limited to, a written apology from the author(s); a retraction or correction in the journal in which the publication appeared; or, in the case of a published book, a retraction or corrections in the Bulletin of Symbolic Logic.
+Sanctions issued by the Committee on Publications in addition to those above may also include, but are not limited to, a written apology from the author(s); a retraction or correction in the journal in which the publication appeared; or, in the case of a published book, a retraction or correction in The Bulletin of Symbolic Logic.

 The Association of Symbolic Logic prohibits any retaliatory behavior, including, but not limited to intimidation, reprisal, and harassment, directed against any member, author, editor or publisher of the Association who files a complaint alleging a violation of publication ethics or participates in an investigation of the same.